 If you notice that a person visited only a few pages, it’s possible your content is not eliciting the right response from your target audience.
-Or if you see that they are going to too many pages, your site may be a bit too difficult to navigate or perhaps people are getting lost on your site due to clutter or lack of focus.
+Or if you see that they are going to too many pages, your site may be a bit too difficult to navigate, or perhaps, people are getting lost on your site due to clutter or lack of focus.

 Keep in mind that a “session” is the entire duration of time spent on your site, even if the visit was not productive regarding a lead or sale.

-It’s important to remember not to get lost in the data and to focus on what is most important to you.
-Go back to your goals sheet and determine which KPI you want to focus on the most to reach your most important goals.
+Go back to your goals sheet and determine which digital marketing KPI you want to focus on the most in order to reach your most important goals.
 You should consider your KPI goals as you build your marketing plan and refer to it often so you will always keep on track.

-Here are some of the metrics you should look at to dig deeper into why you are getting (or not getting) the results you need.
+Here are some of the other metrics you should look at to dig deeper into why you are getting (or not getting) the results you need.

-- Earning per email/click
+Earning per email/click

-Using Google Analytics for Data Keeping
+Using Google Analytics for Digital Marketing KPIs

-Google Analytics is one of the best places to keep up with your metrics.
-But you should focus on the metrics that give you the most insight.
-If you are creating posts that you want to measure for results, you can use factors such as your reach, level of engagement.
-Levels of engagement include actions taken like “likes” and shares, and other factors to measure their effectiveness.
+For example, if you create a post on a social media platform and want to measure performance, you can use factors such as reach or level of engagement.
+Levels of engagement include actions taken like “likes” and shares and other factors to measure their effectiveness.

 Only choose metrics that are most likely related to your business goals.
 Using data and analytics to reach your goals is the most effective use of your resources and money.